DisabledMonkey/daskeyboard-applet--clock/README_ENDUSER.md

 ## Example

-Displays the time on your keyboard.
+The time is 8:58pm

+![Clock on a Das Keybaord Q](assets/image.png "Q Clock")

+### Note

 Only really works when taking up the top two rows of your keyboard mounted on the ESC key.

-Example: the time is 8:58pm
-![Clock on a Das Keybaord Q](assets/image.png "Q Clock")